jimijimi/rotorb/README.md

 License
 -------

-The project has been released with the MIT license
+The project has been released under the MIT license

 Author
 ------